ANENA training: avalanche rescue (Isère or Savoie)

 * Read beforehand the instructions of your avalanche beacon if you are not familiar with the model.
 Check the battery level (preferably new).

-- 9am: Meeting in Beaufort-sur-Doron or Hauteluce, depending on the snow conditions (about 25 minutes drive from Albertville).
+- 9am: For Savoie, meeting in Beaufort-sur-Doron or Hauteluce, depending on the snow conditions (about 25 minutes drive from Albertville).

 Welcome and presentation of the day's objectives.

 - 9.15am - 10am: Theoretical basis in the classroom.